curveresearch/notes/stableswap.md

 \end{aligned}$$

 where $S = \sum_i x_i$ and $D_p(d_k) = \frac{d_k^{n+1}}{n^n \prod_i x_i}$

+\ref{convergence} Convergence is gone into more detail in the next section.
+For now, note that the idea is to have extremely precise convergence and this can be achieved due to the convexity of the curve we move along.

+\ref{revert} For safety, later versions choose to revert if the 255 iterations are exhausted before converging.

 ### Rate of convergence
 Convergence follows from convexity of $f$.
 However we need much better than that, we need to reduce the distance to the solution by half each time, otherwise 255 iterations is not sufficient.
 Also, in practice, exceeding more than half a dozen iterations is not sufficiently gas efficient enough to be competitive.
 We will in fact demonstrate quadratic convergence, which means the Netwon estimate will double in accuracy on each iteration.